markevans/dragonfly/README.md

 Dragonfly
 ===========

-Dragonfly is a <a href="http://rack.rubyforge.org">Rack</a> framework for on-the-fly processing and encoding.
+Dragonfly is a <a href="http://rack.rubyforge.org">Rack</a> framework for on-the-fly image handling.

-It can be used with ActiveRecord, Mongoid, or any ActiveModel compliant model for easy image handling in your web app.
+Ideal for using with Ruby on Rails (2.3 and 3), Sinatra and all that gubbins.

 For the lazy Rails user...
 --------------------------